-How to Measure Luggage Correctly
+How to Measure Luggage Correctly for Air Travel

 - Measure the width of your suitcase.
 Be sure to include side handles and any plastic elements that stick out.